-Aerosonar is a spatial audio installation which displays air pollution in the exhibition space through musical composition.
+Aerosonar is a spatial audio installation that displays air pollution in the exhibition space through musical composition.
 Human impact on the installation itself and alternating spatial conditions result in changes in the musical composition, which make visitors become aware of their impact.
-Greek /āero/ “air” Latin /sono/ “to make a noise, sound”, “to speak/utter”, “to emit sound”

 It all started with a first flush, or some would say, before the actual flush.
 A small miscellaneous moment and lack of attention.
 And so the Fatberg was born from the depths of human ignorance in the depth of the sewer pipe.